 - Skin, blood flow, or immune disorders that could make healing more difficult

 - Do a complete health evaluation and a skin exam.

 - Recommend an antiviral medication if you have a history of herpes infection.

 Photographs will also be taken before and after surgery.
 This will help to see the changes.

-A local anesthetic will be used.
-It will numb the area.
+A local anesthetic will be used to numb the area.
 A numbing spray may also be used.
-If the amount of work is extensive you may need general anesthesia.
+If the amount of work is extensive, you may need general anesthesia.
 In this case, you will be asleep.

-The area of skin will be cleaned.
-The anesthesia will be applied to numb the skin.
+The area of skin will be cleaned and the anesthesia will be applied.
 The doctor will use a motorized tool with a wheel or brush.
 The tool with be passed over the skin.
 Each pass will remove a certain amount of skin.
 The doctor will continue until the damaged area is level with the rest of the skin.

-The doctor may apply ointment or dressing to the area.
+An ointment or dressing will be applied to the area.